KristenJZ/comm2100/content/notes/2023-11-21-notes-14th-week.md

 #### 3. Assumption 3: Media compete for our time and attention

-#### 4. Assumption 4: Media effect different people differently
+#### 4. Assumption 4: Media affect different people differently

 #### 5. Assumption 5: People can accurately report their media use and motivation

 Classic eight motivations (developed on TV media)

-- Killing time.
+- Killing/passing time.
 - Social interaction.
 - Companionship.
 - Relaxation.